-The Company has operating and finance leases for corporate offices, doctors' offices, and certain equipment.
-These leases have remaining lease terms of 1 month to 5 years, some of which may include options to extend the leases for up to 10 years, and some of which may include options to terminate the leases within one year.
-As of December 31, 2019 and December 31, 2018, assets recorded under finance leases were \$0.5 million and \$0.6 million, respectively, and accumulated depreciation associated with finance leases was \$0.3 million and \$0.2 million, respectively.
+The Company has operating and finance leases for corporate offices, physicians' offices, and certain equipment.
+These leases have remaining lease terms ranging from1 month to 5 years, some of which may include options to extend the leases for up to10 years, and some of which may include options to terminate the leases withinone year.
+As of December 31, 2020 and December 31, 2019, assets recorded under finance leases were \$0.4 million and \$0.5 million, respectively, and accumulated depreciation associated with finance leases was \$0.4 million and \$0.3 million, respectively.